 U.S. Naval Academy

 When the federal government established the Naval School (now the United States Naval Academy) in 1845, Nelson received an appointment to the first class of fifty midshipmen.
 A few months later, Nelson volunteered for naval duty when war with Mexico erupted.
-Although he had attended the Naval School for less than a year, Nelson passed a battery of examinations, graduated on July 1, 1846.
-The navy then assigned Nelson to the rank of “passed midshipman” (a midshipman who had passed the lieutenant’s exam and was eligible for promotion to lieutenant as soon as there was a vacancy in that grade).
+Although he had attended the Naval School for less than a year, Nelson passed a battery of examinations and graduated on July 1, 1846.
+The Navy then assigned Nelson to the rank of “passed midshipman” (a midshipman who had passed the lieutenant’s exam and was eligible for promotion to lieutenant as soon as there was a vacancy in that grade).

 During the Mexican-American War, Nelson first saw action with the fleet that supported General Winfield Scott‘s invasion of Central Mexico.
 He then went ashore as a member of Naval Battery No. 5 and took part in the bombardment and Siege of Veracruz in March 1847.
 Subsequently, in June 1847, he served as a member of a flotilla of nine warships during Commodore Matthew C. Perry’s Tabasco Expedition.

 Following the Mexican-American War, Nelson served in Florida, on Lake Erie, and in the Mediterranean Sea.
 On September 19, 1854, the Navy promoted him to the rank of sailing master.
-A few months later, on April 18, 1855, Mitchel achieved the rank of lieutenant.
+A few months later, on April 18, 1855, Nelson achieved the rank of lieutenant.
 In 1858, Nelson served aboard the U.S.S.
 Niagara on a mission to return native Africans who slavers had illegally transported to North America aboard the slave ship Echo.